 Immunizations Your Baby Will Receive

-At 1-2 months old, your baby will receive the second dose of the hepatitis B vaccine (HBV) if the first dose was given just after birth.
-With combination vaccines, however, the 2-month visit may be the first time your baby receives any immunizations.
+At 1-2 months old, your baby should receive the second dose of the hepatitis B vaccine (HBV).

-Some of these safeguards against serious childhood illnesses can cause reactions (usually mild), such as fever or irritability.
+Vaccines protect against serious childhood illnesses.
+Vaccines, like any other medicine, may cause reactions (usually mild), such as fever or irritability.
 Be sure to discuss side effects with your doctor and get guidelines for when to call the office.

 When to Call the Doctor